WE-Kaito/digimon-tcg-simulator/Bot-Guide.md

 - **cant suspend X**: Make the digimon/tamer at position X unable suspend.

 - **de-digivolve X Y**: De-Digivolve Y the Digimon at position X.

+- **collision X**: Force the bot to block the digimon X on your side (starting from left) with at least one digimon on its side.